Konrad-Dagiel/top-down-game/README.md

 # top-down-game

-To play, place files in a code editor.
+To play, place files in a code editor. \n
-If you don't have Flask installed:
+If you don't have Flask installed: \n
-$ pip install flask
+$ pip install flask \n
-Navigate terminal to app.py.
+Navigate terminal to app.py. \n
-$ python -m flask run
+$ python -m flask run \n
-Then in your browser:
+Then in your browser: \n
-localhost:5000
+localhost:5000 \n

 This should bring you to the index.html page.